-The American artist Tom Sachs uses the image of the little bunny to comment on the commercialization of every human experience, no matter how innocent or traumatic, to sell these products.
+The American artist Tom Sachs uses this globally recognized as a symbol of childhood to comment on the commercialization of every human experience, no matter how innocent or traumatic, to sell these products.
 The 10-foot-tall fountain — in the form of Miffy was created as part of “The Bronze Collection” with her equally cute friend Hello Kitty — both are described as “merchandising icons” with “an almost Buddhist sense of nothingness.”

 The millions of Miffy images are slick, simple and insubstantial, but Sachs made his version in an obviously hand-made way and then cast it in bronze, a material used throughout history for grand statues.
 By revealing the work of his own hands and then using the ageless bronze, he reminds us of the human sensibility that underlies great art and literature.